St-Jean

 759 KM to Santiago

 Leaving St. Jean Pied de Port, most pilgrims take the famous Napoleon Route, named after Napoleon’s troops, who marched this way while attempting to conquer Spain.
-There’s also an alternative route through the village of Valcarlos, which I haven’t taken myself, but it’s said to be beautiful and a bit less demanding.
-If you’re walking between November 1st and March 31st, you’ll have no choice—the Napoleon Route is closed during winter due to deep snow.
+There’s also an alternative route through the village of Valcarlos, which I haven’t taken myself; it’s said to be a bit less demanding, but still very beautiful..
+If you’re walking between November 1st and March 31st, you’ll have no choice but to take the Valcarlos route, as the Napoleon Route is closed during winter due to snow.

-You will leave St Jean through the gate of Porte D’Espange, saying goodbye to the medieval streets of St. Jean Pied de Port, and take your first steps on the Camino de Santiago, with the towering Pyrenees ahead.
-The first 8 km are steep and mainly follow a small paved road before you transition onto mountain trails.
+You’ll leave St. Jean through the gate of Porte d’Espagne, saying goodbye to the medieval streets of St. Jean Pied de Port and taking your first steps on the Camino de Santiago, with the towering Pyrenees ahead.
+The first 8 km are a tough uphill slog, mainly on a small paved road, before you transition onto mountain trails.
 Along the way, you’ll pass the tiny hamlet of Honto, which has an albergue, before continuing up to Orisson.
-After about 8 km, you’ll round a bend and spot the Albergue Orisson—a welcome sight after the steep ascent.
+After about 8 km, you’ll round a bend and spot the Albergue Orisson, a very welcome sight after the steep ascent.

 Orisson is a legendary stop on the Camino.
-This gîte has around 40 bunk beds and a couple of private rooms.
-Many pilgrims break up the difficult first stage by spending the night here, and it’s easy to see why.
-The communal dinners are a highlight—everyone introduces themselves and shares why they’re walking the Camino.
-You’ll meet people here who might become lifelong friends or at least familiar faces throughout your journey.
+This gîte (they call it that in France instead of an albergue) has about 40 bunk beds and a couple of private rooms.
+Lots of pilgrims choose to split up the tough first stage by staying here, and it’s easy to see why.
+The communal dinner is a highlight: everyone introduces themselves and shares why they’re walking.
+You’ll meet people here who might become lifelong friends—or at least familiar faces along the way.

 Even if you’re pushing on to Roncesvalles, you’ll likely stop at Orisson for a well-earned break.
 The deck out front offers incredible views over the valley below, making it the perfect place to enjoy a café con leche and a croissant before continuing your climb.